quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 2.1.4 – April 19, 2022 =
+* New: do not cache tax calculations when Quaderno tax calculator fails

 = 2.1.3 – April 12, 2022 =
 * Fix: calculate legacy tax class at variation level